andrew/ultimate-awesome/README.md

 - [awesome-nyc](https://github.com/najork/awesome-nyc) - A collection of awesome things to do in New York City.
 - [awesome-gitea](https://github.com/neu-ro-it/awesome-gitea) - A curated list of awesome projects related to Gitea.
 - [awesome-google-play-apps](https://github.com/niedev/awesome-google-play-apps) - An awesome list of best apps and tools for Android.
-- [awesome_flutter_shaders](https://github.com/nightmare-space/awesome_flutter_shaders) - A collection of shaders directly available for flutter, some of which are popular or have good effects from ShaderToy.
 - [awesome-csirt-jp](https://github.com/ninoseki/awesome-csirt-jp) - A curated list of tools and resources for CSIRT in Japan.
 - [awesome_flutter](https://github.com/Nomeleel/awesome_flutter) - You say you are great, I do not believe it, I will verify it myself.
 Here are some attempts to use Flutter.
 - [awesome-folia](https://github.com/nonswag/awesome-folia) - A collection of Folia plugins and projects I find awesome.